Structeezy Code Parser

 - Right after writing the shortcut, press the

-key.
+Tabkey.
 This will expand the shortcut to the corresponding code. - Repeat the process to create the structure you want.

 Elements

 Any name that is not a shortcut is considered an element name.
-For example, section
+For example, section is an element name.

-Nesting Operators
+section<section></section>Nesting Operators

-Operator | Description |
+| Operator | Description |

 > | Child operator.
 Creates a child element. |